-- The development of an understanding of the major historical forces operating in a range of countries, cultures and time periods such as Europe, the British Isles, Scotland, North America in the Medieval and/or Early Modern and/or Modern era, with particular emphasis on Scotland. - The ability to place a specialised knowledge of a particular period or culture within a broad comparative context. - The ability to understand the historical dimension to national and cultural identities. - The development of an understanding of complex historical debates and interpretations as a way of understanding the essentially provisional nature of historical knowledge.
+- The development of an understanding of the major historical forces operating in a range of countries, cultures and time periods such as Europe, the British Isles, Scotland, North America in the Medieval and/or Early Modern and/or Modern era. - The ability to place a specialised knowledge of a particular period or culture within a broad comparative context. - The ability to understand the historical dimension to national and cultural identities. - The development of an understanding of complex historical debates and interpretations as a way of understanding the essentially provisional nature of historical knowledge.